Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Analysis

 We use the photometry in Table \ref{tab:host} to estimate several host-galaxy parameters using the Fitting and Assessment of Synthetic Templates package (\verb|FAST|; \citealt{kriek09}).
 We assume a \citet{salpeter55} initial mass function, an exponentially declining star-formation rate, and the stellar population models of \citet{bruzual03}.
-This population model uses light from the entire host galaxy; however, from the SDSS and Pan-STARRS host-galaxy images, there is evidence for an older, quiescent nucleus.
+This population model uses light from the entire host galaxy.
+However, there is evidence for an older, quiescent nucleus from the SDSS and Pan-STARRS host-galaxy images.
 The star formation is likely associated with the spiral arms and driven by NGC 3799's tidal interactions with its larger nearby neighbor, NGC 3800.
 The model results give an age of 2.0$^{+0.2}_{-0.4}$ Gyr, a stellar mass of $6.3^{+0.6}_{-0.6}\times10^{9} M_\odot$, a star formation rate of $1.2_{-0.6}^{+0.1}\times10^{-1}M_\odot$ yr$^{-1}$, and a specific star formation rate of $2.5^{+1.3}_{-0.3}\times10^{-11}$ yr$^{-1}$.
-For the \citet{reines15} scaling relation, the host stellar mass implies a black hole mass of $M_{BH} = (1.6\pm1.0)\times10^{6}$ M$_\odot$, which is similar to other LLaF TDEs (e.g., \citealt{Charalampopoulos22} and \citealt{blagorodnova17}).
+For the \citet{reines15} scaling relation, the host stellar mass implies a black hole mass of $M_{BH} = (1.6\pm1.0)\times10^{6}$ M$_\odot$, which is similar to other FaF TDEs (e.g., \citealt{Charalampopoulos22} and \citealt{blagorodnova17}).

 Since NGC 3799 is classified as a LINER, we searched for prior X-ray emission that could indicate possible AGN activity using archival \emph{Swift} XRT observations obtained before ASASSN-23bd.
 We find no evidence of prior X-ray emission from the host.
 Merging all available archival observations, we obtain a 3$\sigma$ upper limit to the 0.3-10.0 keV count rate of 0.002 counts s$^{-1}$.
 Assuming an absorbed power law with a photon index $\Gamma=1.7$ \citep[e.g.,][]{ricci17} and a Galactic column density of $2.51\times10^{20}$ cm$^{-2}$ \citep{HI4PI16}, we derive an absorbed luminosity of $< 2\times10^{40}$ erg s$^{-1}$.
 This limit rules out strong, but not weak, AGN activity, consistent with Figure \ref{fig:galaxy}.